[et_pb_column type=”4_4″][et_pb_text admin_label=”Text”]

 I began birding the Nome eco-region in 1998.
 I have been leading small-group birding trips to Nome’s eco-region since 2002.
 My trips include wildlife watching as well, providing a relaxed experience.
 We stay on the bird until everyone has a chance to observe it.
 At each sighting, we take time for birders to collaborate using the available field guides.
 Our visit will not be a high-speed tour with no time for field collaboration or in-town Nome cultural experiences.

-Covering an estimated 10 percent of Earth’s surface, primarily in the Northern Hemisphere, tundra occurs in polar and alpine (mountainous, high elevation) areas.
+Tundra covers an estimated 10 percent of Earth’s surface, primarily in the Northern Hemisphere, in polar and alpine (mountainous, high elevation) areas.
 In both situations, cold temperatures, strong winds, snow cover, and short growing seasons result in open landscapes that give the biome its name, which is derived from the Sami word tūndar, meaning “treeless hill.”.
 The following is from the Spring 2022 “Changing Tundra and What It Means for Birds” from the (American Bird Conservancy https://abcbirds.org/blog/changing-tundra-impact-on-birds).
 Permafrost, perennially frozen soil, is a ubiquitous feature in these areas, and in place of trees, tundra regions are rich in dwarf shrubs, grasses, herbaceous plants, mosses, ferns, and lichen.
-Within North America, Arctic tundra covers northern Alaska, Yukon, the Arctic islands of Canada, portions of the mainland of the Northwest Territories, Nunavut, and northern Quebec.
+Within North America, the Arctic tundra covers northern Alaska, Yukon, the Arctic islands of Canada, portions of the mainland of the Northwest Territories, Nunavut, and northern Quebec.
 The terrain across this broad mantle of land is highly variable, ranging from vast plains, rolling lowlands, and ice-covered lakes to flat-topped mountains and snow-free uplands.
 Expansive wetlands are common, particularly in shield or bedrock regions of eastern and central Canada.
 The North American tundra is the homeland of many Indigenous peoples, including the Aleut, Yupik, and Inupiat in Alaska, and the Inuit (Inuvialuit) in Canada, who depend on healthy populations of fish, mammals, and birds for subsistence harvesting.
 Bird populations are particularly abundant there, especially during productive summer periods, when more than 135 species breed across North American tundra.
 (Across the world’s Arctic region, the figure may reach 200 species.)
-Geese and shorebirds often dominate tundra bird communities, but other representative species include Yellow-billed and Red-throated Loons, Long-tailed Duck, King Eider, Peregrine Falcon, Parasitic Jaeger, Snowy Owl, Willow and Rock Ptarmigans, Hoary Redpoll, Lapland Longspur, and Snow Bunting.
+Geese and shorebirds often dominate tundra bird communities, but other representative species include Yellow-billed and Red-throated Loons, Long-tailed Duck, King Eider, Peregrine Falcon, Parasitic Jaeger, Willow and Rock Ptarmigans, Hoary Redpoll, Lapland Longspur, and Snow Bunting.